dbgoytia/go-web-dev/06_serving_files/03_file_server/README.md

 # Serving files using a FileServer

 The FileServer function takes a root FileSystem to convert the FilseSystem to a Handler, so we're able to use it inside our *Mux*.
-It takes the root FileSystem to know where it will start serving files from. s
+It takes the root FileSystem to know where it will start serving files from.

 ```
 func FileServer(root FileSystem) Handler